mvolkmann/blog/src/sample.md

 ## List of Lists Project

 Throughout the book we will implement an app called "List of Lists" (LOL).
-The app allows users to create any number of lists, add any number of items to each list.
+The app allows users to create any number of lists and add any number of items to each list.
 Example lists include todos, desired vacation destinations, favorite books, and shopping lists.
 The items in each list can be